cmu-rss-lab/rosdiscover/README.rst

-The currently supported output formats are a simple YML file listing the nodes in a similar way to what might be reported by running :code:`rosnode list` and :code:`rosnode info` but without the need to run the system, and and architecture descrioption language called `Acme <http://acme.able.cs.cmu .edu>`_, used within our research group.
+The currently supported output formats are a simple YML file listing the nodes in a similar way to what might be reported by running :code:`rosnode list` and :code:`rosnode info` but without the need to run the system, and an architecture description language called `Acme <http://acme.able.cs.cmu .edu>`_, used within our research group.

 The system assumes that the ROS system is contained inside a Docker container, and uses `roswire